duanzin/production-order/README.md

 These calls list orders based on their status or id.
 To use them, add /view to the server link plus one of the paths below.
+They all return empty arrays if nothing is found.

 ```
 Example: